rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 > The coat protects the DNA / RNA of the Virus.
 Similar to how the skull protects the brain.

-> It has slots that allow the Virus to latch on to a host.
+> It has slots that allow the Virus to latch on to a Host.
 Think of an infected USB thumb drive that's inserted into a healthy computer through the USB port.

 > The Protein Coat also contains chemicals (proteins) that let the Virion (remember the unemployed Virus?) sneak into the Host (in technical jargon: these proteins help the virion penetrate the Host's cell membrane.
 But that's boring.).